sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 <p style="margin-left: 20px">If you enable this setting you will be able to configure an encryption algorithm and key cipher strength for fixed data drives, operating system drives, and removable data drives individually.
 For fixed and operating system drives, we recommend that you use the XTS-AES algorithm.
 For removable drives, you should use AES-CBC 128-bit or AES-CBC 256-bit if the drive will be used in other devices that are not running Windows 10, version 1511.</p>

-<p style="margin-left: 20px">If you disable or do not configure this setting, BitLocker will conform to local policy and use AES with the same bit strength (128-bit or 256-bit) as the "Choose drive encryption method and cipher strength (Windows Vista, Windows Server 2008, Windows 7)" and "Choose drive encryption method and cipher strength" settings (in that order), if they are set.
-If the local policy is also not set, XTS-AES 128-bit will be used.
-If none of the policies are set, BitLocker will use the default encryption method of XTS-AES 128-bit or the encryption method specified by the setup script.</p>
+<p style="margin-left: 20px">If you disable or do not configure this policy setting, BitLocker will use the default encryption method of XTS-AES 128-bit or the encryption method specified by any setup script.</p>

 <p style="margin-left: 20px"> Sample value for this node to enable this policy and set the encryption methods is:</p>